 The Fédération NUNUNA reinvests profits into its community, resulting in literacy programs and the building of schools and health clinics.
 It is strongly committed to protecting the shea tree, thereby leading to the species’ conservation.”

 The Burkinabé villagers refer to the Shea tree as "Women's Gold".
-It is considered extremely important in Burkino Faso.
+It is considered extremely important in Burkina Faso.
 After cotton and livestock, Shea nuts are the country's third most important export.

 The oil is extracted from the kernel of the sheanut.

-The women of Burkino Faso work hard to process the nuts by crushing and grinding them to yield Shea Butter.
+The women of Burkina Faso work hard to process the nuts by crushing and grinding them to yield Shea Butter.
 (Also see photo above)

 Shea Butter is high in fatty acids, vitamins and minerals and is also used in chocolate and cooking.

 We are extremely proud of our Shea Butter!